DR4CH3N/modelagem-de-dados/comandos-CRUD-sql.md

 SELECT nome, preco FROM produtos
 -- dos fabricantes apple ou microsoft
 WHERE fabricante_id = 3 OR fabricante_id = 8;

+SELECT nome, preco, quantidade FROM produtos WHERE NOT fabricante_id = 3;
+-- versão 1 usando NOT

+SELECT nome, preco, quantidade FROM produtos
+WHERE fabricante_id != 3; -- versão 2 usando operador !=
 ```